 2014 M. Jerry Weiss Early Career Teacher Award recipient:

 Kristen Angelo.
-Union Catholic High School.
+Union Catholic HS.

 2014 Marcia Holzman Pre-service Teacher Award recipients:

 Rachel Berger.
-Montclair State University.
+Montclair State U.

 2013 M. Jerry Weiss Early Career Teacher Award recipients: